Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 Transition Tips:

-The competitive landscape has shifted significantly.
-Here is the updated decision framework for who should use Claude Code in December 2025:
+The competitive landscape has fundamentally shifted with Google Antigravity offering free Opus 4.5 access.
+Here is the updated decision framework for who should use Claude Code in January 2026:

 ✅ Choose Claude Code Max ($100-200/mo) if: